tenpy/tenpy/doc/literature.rst

 [McCulloch2008]_ was a huge step forward to solve convergence problems for infinite DMRG.
 [Singh2009]_, [Singh2010]_ explain how to incorporate Symmetries.
 [Haegeman2011]_ introduced TDVP, again explained more accessible in [Haegeman2016]_.
+[Zaletel2015]_ is another standard method for time-evolution with long-range Hamiltonians.
 [Karrasch2013]_ gives some tricks to do finite-temperature simulations (DMRG), which is a bit extended in [Hauschild2018]_.
 [Vidal2007]_ introduced MERA.